- Strategic outreach isn’t just for SEO, it also amplifies your digital marketing efforts.

 Blog commenting and posting in forums have both developed an undeservedly poor reputation over the years.
 Largely because of all the spammers who have used these mediums to share copy-pasted messages and links.
 But if you use them for what they were meant for, you can get directly involved in the conversations that are important to your audience.
 Host an AMA on Reddit or become an active participant in industry-related forums.
 Comment on blogs you respect with meaningful information that contributes to the conversation.
 If there’s a misconception in the post, clear it up quickly and in a friendly way.
 If there’s a question in the post, answer it.

 Don’t use these venues as an opportunity to sell your company.
 But don’t hide where you’re from and who you represent.
 Focus on being a good representative of your company, sharing your passion and expertise as you engage in meaningful conversations.
 Then make the strategy scalable by enlisting the help of other experts and advisors at your company.
-Carve out time for them to read industry blogs and research cutting-edge financial news on a weekly basis.
+Carve out time for them to read financial industry blogs and research cutting-edge financial news on a weekly basis.
 And give them guidelines so they can comment when they’re compelled to.

 Pitch different publications for each audience